PretendoNetwork/SSSL/README.md

 There are 2 bugs at play:

 1. Normally a CA common name does not accept a single wildcard (\*) value.
 They must contain a hostname, and optionally one or many wildcards for subdomains.
 The Wii U will accept a single \* wildcard in place of a hostname, which allows the CA to be accepted as any domain.
 This bug has existed since before 5.5.5, but was not useful until now.
 2. As of 5.5.5, CA's crafted in a specific way may take a newly introduced alternate path for verification.
 This allows for a CA's signature to not be verified correctly.
 Instead, the Wii U simply checks if the certificate was *issued* by a CA, but not necessarily *signed* by one.
-WE have no idea why this change was made, as it does not benefit Nintendo at all.
+We have no idea why this change was made, as it does not benefit Nintendo at all.
 It almost feels intentional.

 ## Exploiting
 Not any CA will work.
 There are 2 conditions for a CA which still need to be met even for a forged CA to be accepted: